-NBA Rumors: Rockets Could Trade Eric Gordon And Brandon Knight For Otto Porter Jr., ‘CBS Sports’ Suggests
+NBA Rumors: Rockets Could Trade Eric Gordon And Brandon Knight For Otto Porter, Jr, ‘CBS Sports’ Suggests

 — Pelicans Nation (@_PelicansNation) November 19, 2018

-In a proposed trade deal by CBS Sports, the Rockets will be sending Eric Gordon and Brandon Knight to the Wizards in exchange for Otto Porter Jr. The deal works on ESPN‘s NBA Trade Machine.
+In a proposed trade deal by CBS Sports, the Rockets would send Eric Gordon and Brandon Knight to the Wizards in exchange for Otto Porter, Jr. The deal works on ESPN‘s NBA Trade Machine.
 If this becomes a reality, the trade will help both teams in addressing some of the issues on their roster.

-Otto Porter Jr. may not be a lock-down defender like Trevor Ariza, but he could still boost the Rockets’ performance on the defensive end of the floor.
-With his experience playing alongside John Wall and Bradley Beal in Washington, Porter Jr. won’t have a hard time making himself fit as the Rockets’ third scoring option behind James Harden and Chris Paul.
-This season, the 25-year-old small forward is averaging 10.6 points, 5.0 rebounds, and 1.4 steals on 46.2 percent shooting from the field and 35.6 percent shooting from beyond the arc.
+Otto Porter, Jr. may not be a lock-down defender like Trevor Ariza, but he could still boost the Rockets’ performance on the defensive end of the floor.
+With his experience playing alongside John Wall and Bradley Beal in Washington, Porter won’t have a hard time making himself fit as the Rockets’ third scoring option behind James Harden and Chris Paul.
+This season, the 25-year-old small forward is averaging 10.6 points, 5.0 rebounds, and 1.4 steals on 46.2 percent shooting from the field, and 35.6 percent shooting from beyond the arc.

 Meanwhile, the deal will enable the Wizards to get rid of Porter’s lucrative deal while receiving two veterans, Brandon Knight and Eric Gordon, who could boost their second unit.
-The departure of Porter Jr. won’t deeply hurt the Wizards since they still have Kelly Oubre Jr. and Troy Brown Jr., who are much cheaper options in the wing.
+The departure of Porter won’t deeply hurt the Wizards since they still have Kelly Oubre, Jr. and Troy Brown, Jr., who are much cheaper options in the wing.